clamytoe/data-engineering-zoomcamp/week_1_basics_n_setup/01-homework.md

 If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
-(base) ➜  terraform git:(clamytoe) ✗ terraform plan -var="project=dtc-de-course-374214"
+(datasci) ➜  terraform git:(clamytoe) terraform plan -var="project=dtc-de-course-374214"

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create

 Terraform will perform the following actions: